-In order to become savvy about your own finances, you need to understand few useful financial definitions.
-Here is a comprehensive list of various financial words or concepts that you are likely to come across in your financial expedition.
+In order to become savvy about your own finances, you need to understand few useful financial terminologies.
+So, here is a comprehensive list of various financial words or concepts that you are likely to come across in your financial expedition.

 Now, whether you are a salaried person, a startup enthusiast or a common man, these set of financial basics shall help you manage your money a better way.
 We have tried to explain these basic financial terms from a personal viewpoint as well as clarified their significance in business.

-Not getting too much into the technical language, we have explained the important Basic Financial Terms or Accounting terms in a simple manner:
+Not getting too much into the technical language, we have explained the important Basic Financial Terms and Concepts or Accounting terms in a simple manner:

 Asset is an economic resource, something valuable that you own as an individual or a business entity.
 In simple words, something that adds money value, it might be in the form of a tangible(physical) or intangible(not seen or touched) asset.

 The house and the car you own are your personal assets.
 As a business owner, the land & building, the furniture, machinery, laptops, cash etc. that you have are your tangible business assets.
 The goodwill, patents, trademark etc. are few intangible assets of any business or company.